ombulabs/blog/_posts/2020-03-07-Team-Retreat.md

 # The Idea

 A team retreat is supposed to bring the team together.
-We are a distributed team, with team mates located in 4 different countries.
-As such, while some of our team mates are located in the same country / city and have a chance to meet in person every once in a while, folks in different countries only communicate online.
+We are a distributed team, with teammates located in four different countries.
+As such, while some of our teammates are located in the same country/city and have a chance to meet in person every once in a while, folks in different countries only communicate online.

 Therefore, it was definitely interesting for us to bring the team together and give everyone an opportunity to interact.
 After all, we spend a great part of our day in touch.
 We might as well put a "real world" face to the names.